caffeine-suite/caffeine-script/README.md

 ### Programming with Caffeine

+CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.
+It is a lean, high-level language that compiles to JavaScript.

+CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters*.
+My primary inspirations are CoffeeScript, Ruby and ES6.

 > WARNING:
 > CaffeineScript is a work-in-progress.
 It isn't ready for use yet, but it is getting close.

-CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.

-CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters.
-It is a lean, high-level language that compiles to JavaScript.
-My primary inspirations are CoffeeScript, Ruby and ES6.
+(*) Assuming the language + runtime is capable of meeting your requirements, such as performance.

 ### Maximizing Programmer (My) Productivity